c2mon/c2mon/docs/src/overview/supervision.md

 # Supervision

-This section describes the mechanism by which C2MON is able to monitor (or supervise) parts of the system.
+Describes the mechanism by which C2MON is able to monitor (or supervise) parts of the system.

+---

 To supervise a part of the system is to maintain information about its health, and to react when problems are detected with it.

 As mentioned in Core Concept: Tags, C2MON provides three types of ControlTag (the StatusTag, the AliveTag and the CommFaultTag).